chomupashchuk/delete-file-home-assistant/README.md

 - `except_files` is list of files that are not allowed to be deleted.
 Note: file names and extensions must match exactly, they are case sensitive.
 It is an optional attribute.
 - `scan_subfolders` Indicates if subfolders to be scanned (default is `false`).
 It is an optional attribute.
 - `remove_subfolders` Indicates if empty subfolders to be deleted (default is `false`).
 It is an optional attribute.
+- `size` Indicates maximum folder size to be kept in Megabytes (value 0 disables this functionality).
+After checking last modification time additional check is made towards folder size.
+If it exceeds the specified value, then files are deleted even if specified time has not been exceeded.
+Files are deleted starting from the oldest file until the condition is met.
+It is an optional attribute.

 #### Example 1
 Delete files older than a week in folder `/config/image_snapshot/`: